mohammadsohaib/mohammadsohaib.github.io/_pages/about.md

 Welcome!

 I am an aspiring neuroscientist looking to understand how the brain computes.
+I am a doctoral research candidate with <a href="https://www.psi.ch/en/lnb/people/adrian-andreas-wanner">Adrian Wanner</a>
+at PSI Villigen, & <a href="https://ee.ethz.ch/the-department/faculty/professors/person-detail.MjAzNTMz.TGlzdC80MTEsMTA1ODA0MjU5.html">Mehmet Fatih Yanik</a> at ETH Zurich .
-I am excited to start my doctoral research with <a href="https://www.psi.ch/en/lnb/people/adrian-andreas-wanner">Adrian Wanner</a>  at PSI, Zurich from May 2023.
-I'll be working on X-ray mediated optogenetics for non-invasive stimulation, and dynamical connectomics to understand structure-function relationship of neurons.
-I'll combine electron microscopy to study structure with calcium imaging of the same ensemble of neurons.
+I am working on X-ray mediated optogenetics for minimally invasive optogenetic stimulation, and dynamical connectomics to understand structure-function relationship of neurons in health and disease.

 Prior to this, I earned my master's degree in medicine from Technion, Haifa.
 My thesis work was about plasticity mechanisms in pyramidal neurons.
 We extensively